sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Registration of vanity names SHOULD be discouraged.
 The requesting specification MUST provide a description of how a requested name will allow for use by multiple stakeholders.

 {: #iana-version-scheme}
-### SWID/CoSWID Version Scheme Value Registry
+### Software Tag Version Scheme Values Registry

-This document establishes a new registry titled "SWID/CoSWID Version Scheme Values".
+This document establishes a new registry titled "Software Tag Version Scheme Values".
 This registry provides index values for use as version-scheme item values in this document and version scheme names for use in {{SWID}}.

 \[TO BE REMOVED: This registration should take place at the following
    location: https://www.iana.org/assignments/swid\]